 For if she be not for me,

-These different examples of consonance in words, sentences and poems all show how consonance gives a pleasing sound and creates a special mood in everyday writing as well in literature.
+These different consonance examples in sentences, phrases and poems all show how consonance gives a pleasing sound and creates a special mood in everyday writing as well as in literature.
+The benefits of such repetition are not limited to consonant sounds.
+Review these examples of assonance to get an idea of how repeated vowel sounds can be used as a literary device.
+Then, explore an overall comparison of consonance, assonance and alliteration.